gramener/gramex/gramex/apps/guide/email/README.md

 You can also pass any standard email header.
 Use small letters, replacing `-` with `_`.
 Here are some commonly used ones:

+- `sender`: email id of sender.
+Defaults to the email ID of the account you've logged into.
+The `From:` field is also set to this unless you explicitly specify a different value.
 - `cc`, `bcc`: a string with comma-separated emails, or a list of strings with emails
-- `sender`: email id of sender.
-Defaults to the email ID of the account you've logged into
 - `reply_to`: email ID that appears when the recipient replies
 - `on_behalf_of`: email ID on behalf of whom you are sending this email